Toxic & Plastic Pollution

 In 2021, EPA launched its PFAS Strategic Roadmap: EPA’s Commitments to Action 2021-2024, laying out a whole-of-agency approach to addressing PFAS.
 The roadmap sets timelines by which EPA plans to take specific actions and commits to new policies to safeguard public health, protect the environment, and hold polluters accountable.

 Waterkeepers Chesapeake’s advocacy efforts geared towards addressing PFAS contamination have ranged from seeking to require owners of publicly owned treatment works to monitor and report PFAS levels in their biosolids and effluent to outright banning the use of PFAS in products such as firefighting foam and pesticides.
 Biosolids, a product of the wastewater treatment process, often referred to as “sewage sludge” are often applied to agricultural fields.
 Due to the lack of enforcement of monitoring of PFAS in biosolids, agricultural stormwater runoff leads to PFAS from these biosolids to reach and pollute our waterways.
-EPA has committed to conducting a biosolids risk assessment which is currently underway and expected to be completed in December 2024.

 Local Waterkeeper Trash Programs